pzivich/Delicatessen/docs/Basics.rst

 Basics
 =====================================

-Here, the basics of the provided estimation approaches are described.
+Here, the basics of the estimating equations are reviewed.
+This introduction will be a little abstract.
+In the Applied Examples, specific estimators are reviewed for a variety of different computational problems.

 M-estimator
 -------------------------------